PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

-    Make sure you have the [work pool](/concepts/work-pools/) created on the Prefect Cloud workspace your are authenticated to or on your running self-hosted server instance connected to.
+    Make sure you have the [work pool](/concepts/work-pools/) created in the Prefect Cloud workspace your are authenticated to or on your running self-hosted server instance connected to.
-    Then run the script to create a deployment:
+    Then run the script to create a deployment (in future examples this step will be omitted for brevity):

     <div class="terminal">
     ```bash